deduce-dev/dac-man/docs/use/general.md

 ### `compare`

-This command compares two datapaths.
-It compares and calculates the different types of changes.
+This command examines and calculates the different types of changes between two datapaths.

 ```sh
 dacman <oldpath> <newpath> [-s STAGINGDIR]